-The data reveal that the main source of risk is Lapse Risk, which accounts for 58% of the non-differentiated Life Insurance Risk.
-In comparizon with previous year the main change in the sub module is represented by the Lapse Risk and the Expenses risk and it is related to the changes in the expense assumptions as detailed below.
+The data reveal that the main source of risk is Lapse Risk, which accounts for 72% of the non-diversified Life Insurance Risk.
+In comparison with previous year the main change in the sub module is represented by the Lapse Risk and it is related to the significant volumes of new business that were written during 2019.

 Risk mitigation techniques

 The company has a limited appetite for mortality risk, the terms of which are set out in the policy documentation.
 These are based on age and an overall limit per individual.
-The mortality risk within the products is reviewed by the Actuarial Function and mortality assumptions included as part of product pricing are based on actuarial data.
+The mortality risk within the products is reviewed by the Actuarial Function and Board and mortality assumptions included as part of product pricing are based on actuarial data.
 In addition the company reinsures part of this risk.
 This limits the mortality risk to the Company for any one policy and any one policyholder.